AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 >[!TAB Certification vendors]

-The Adobe Credential team partners with vendors to help support the program's initiatives and goals.
+The Adobe Digital Experience Certification Program partners with vendors to help support the program's initiatives and goals.
 Here are the vendors and their contact information:

 | Vendor Name | Description | Support Page/Email |
 | ------- | ------- | ------- |